NandiniBhattad13/Privacy-Without-Regret-Differentially-Private-Inference-Time-Alignment/README.md

 ```

 The repository was developed and tested on Python 3.9+.
 All experiments run on CPU using only `numpy`, `scipy`, `matplotlib`, and `tqdm`.

-## Training

-This repository does not include training code.
-The contribution of the paper is an **inference-time selection algorithm**, not a training procedure.
-The experiments operate on a precomputed scored dataset; see *Input data* below.

 ## Input data